 Federal Direct GradPLUS Loans

-Effective 2010-2011 Marist College will participate in the William D. Ford Direct Lending Program.
+Marist College participates in the William D. Ford Direct Lending Program.
 The lender is the U.S. Department of Education (the Department) rather than a bank or other financial institution.
 Marist College policy states that the FAFSA must be completed before a Direct GradPLUS Loan can be awarded.
-This change will require all new borrowers to complete Master Promissory Notes with the Department of Education.
+Students will be required to complete their Application & Master Promissory Note with the Department of Education.

 Please Note: There are 2 parts to the PLUS Loan Process.

 Complete the PLUS Loan Application: Runs the students credit and gives the school information they need to create your Direct PLUS Loan.
 Students do need to be credit approved to take this loan.

 Complete the Master Promissory Note: On the www.studentloans.gov website, click "Complete MPN (Master Promissory Note)" then choose the option for "Graduate PLUS".
 This MPN is your legal loan agreement, which explains the terms and conditions of your loan.